-Income tax and company taxes cut in growth plan – Daily Business
+Tax cuts pile pressure on Holyrood ministers – Daily Business

 The chancellor announced a cut to the Stamp Duty tax paid on buying a home in England and Northern Ireland.

-The Income Tax rate cuts announced today do not apply to Scottish taxpayers, nor do the Stamp Duty changes.
+But the income tax rate cuts announced today do not apply to Scottish taxpayers, nor do the stamp duty changes.
 Under the agreed Fiscal Framework, the Scottish Government is expected to have more than £460 million of additional funding across the Spending Review 2021 period as a result of these rate cuts to allocate as it sees fit.

 The changes will put pressure on the Scottish Government which has different thresholds.
 In the case of income tax workers already pay more than those in the rest of the UK.

+“Changes to income tax rates or property tax south of the border will likely grab headlines, but what’s needed is a concerted effort to drive long-term investment and regeneration across Scottish towns and cities.”

+David Alexander of estate agent DJ Alexander said: “I would hope that the forthcoming Scottish budget will match the raised threshold before property tax is levied and decrease the percentage of tax charged to ensure that Scottish and English homebuyers are operating on a level playing field.”

-Under the previous government’s plans, the rate of corporation tax was to increase from 19% to 25% from April 2023 for firms making more than £250,000 profit, around 10% of actively trading companies.
+Under the previous UK government’s plans, the rate of corporation tax was to increase from 19% to 25% from April 2023 for firms making more than £250,000 profit, around 10% of actively trading companies.

 Companies making between £50,000 and £250,000 were also due to face a rise, incrementally from 19% to 25% depending on how much profit a firm was making.